 “Heaven is found when we find a sanctuary within ourselves.
 When we no longer fear alone, when we no longer fear anger, when we no longer fear death, and when we no longer fear loss or change, we are safe in the sanctuary of our soul.”

-Safe, because we’ve found our-souls through the removal of the misty haze, fear and confusion creates.
-In addition, to sanctuary within our-souls, when we clearly see suffering, as choice, we are freed by our own courage.
+Safe, because we’ve found our soul through the removal of the misty haze, fear and confusion creates.
+In addition to sanctuary within our souls, when we clearly see suffering as choice, we are freed by our own courage.
 Such a favourable position to be in.
 So favourable is this position, that we’re then able to spread this around, by teaching it others.
-When we teach it, we reinforce it within our-souls; ourselves.
+When we teach it, we reinforce it within ourselves; our souls.

 At times I think to myself: ‘It’s not my job to teach this person how to be a good manager, a good, kind person, a loving mother or son, a beautiful wife, husband or parent,’ And yet, if I give up, we all give up.
 Don’t you think?

-Think: how do I continue to choose suffering, then open and show others, the door to my personal hell?
+Think: how do I continue to choose suffering and then show others the gates to my personal hell?
 And then think: how could I make this place a more comfortable habitat for me and others?
-Think: what do I need to do, to open the door to my heaven, to experience it, and then share it with others?
+Think: what do I need to do, to open the gates to my heaven, to experience it, and then share it with others?
 Think: I. Love.
 YOU.